piotrmurach/rspec-benchmark/README.md

 The `times` part is also optional.

-The performance timining of each matcher can be tweaked using the `within` and `warmup` matchers.
+The performance timing of each matcher can be tweaked using the `within` and `warmup` matchers.
 These are expressed as seconds.
 By default `within` matcher is set to `0.2` and `warmup` matcher to `0.1` second respectively.
 To change these matchers values do:

 ```ruby
 expect { ... }.to perform_faster_than.within(0.4).warmup(0.2) { ... }